Financial Notes and Supplementary Schedules

 Financial footnotes are an integral part of financial statements.
 They provide information about the accounting methods, assumptions and estimates used by management to develop the data reported in the financial statements.
 They provide additional disclosure in such areas as fixed assets, inventory methods, income taxes, pensions, debt, contingencies such as lawsuits, sales to related parties, etc. They are designed to allow users to improve assessments of the amounts, timing, and uncertainty of the estimates reported in the financial statements.

-Supplementary Schedules: In some cases additional information about assets and liabilities of a company is provided as supplementary data outside the financial statements.
-Examples include oil and gas reserve reported by oil and gas companies, the impact of changing prices, sales revenue, operating income and other information for major business segments.
-Some of the supplementary data are unaudited.
+Supplementary Schedules: In some cases additional information about the assets and liabilities of a company is provided as supplementary data outside the financial statements.
+Examples include oil and gas reserves reported by oil and gas companies, the impact of changing prices, sales revenue, operating income, and other information for major business segments.
+Some of the supplementary data is unaudited.